RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 ---

-## Modeling & Forecasting
+## Modeling
-Two modeling approaches were implemented using Prophet to forecast store sales:
+Two separate modeling approaches were implemented using Prophet for store sales forecasting:

 * **Baseline Model**: Utilized **date**, **product family**, and **holiday effects** (generated using the `holidays` Python library) to capture trends, seasonality, and holiday impacts.
 * **Advanced Model**: Developed separately with richer feature engineering, incorporating **promotions**, **store_nbr**, and additional data from stores, transactions, and oil price dataframes.
 This enabled the model to account for store-specific behavior and external economic factors.

 ---

+## Forecasting

 ## Results